 Spring 2016 Faculty Speaker Series

 Jan.
-20, Noah Hall, Wayne State, "Private Property, Environmental Regulation, and the Public Trust Doctrine: Ownership, Management, and Stewardship of Water"
+20 - Noah Hall, Associate Professor of Law, Wayne State University School of Law, "Private Property, Environmental Regulation, and the Public Trust Doctrine: Ownership, Management, and Stewardship of Water"

-March 23, Carla Pratt, Pennsylvania State University, The Dickinson School of Law, "The Role of the U.S. Supreme Court in Maintaining White Racial Dominance"
+March 23 - Carla Pratt, Associate Dean for Academic Affairs and Educational Equity and Professor of Law, Pennsylvania State University -The Dickinson School of Law, "The Role of the U.S. Supreme Court in Maintaining White Racial Dominance"

-March 25, Brian Slocum, Pacific McGeorge School of Law
+March 25 - Brian Slocum, Professor of Law, University of the Pacific, McGeorge School of Law

-See the Faculty Speaker Series Archive for Spring 2015 and earlier.
+See the Faculty Speaker Series Archive for Fall 2015 and earlier.